Please note: This is NOT the most current catalog.

 Honor and language houses

-In addition to its traditional residence halls, St. Olaf has 11 service project houses, a multicultural house, and seven world language houses.
+In addition to its traditional residence halls, St. Olaf has 10 service project houses, a multicultural house, and six foreign language houses.
 Located primarily along St. Olaf Avenue just east of the campus, the honor houses are home to 140 upperclass students.
 Each house features a kitchen, living area, and laundry facilities.
 Residents of the service houses participate in service projects associated with volunteer organizations in the Northfield and St. Olaf communities.

 Similar to the service houses, language houses provide a distinctive environment to students who are studying Asian languages, French, German, Norwegian, Spanish, and Russian.
 Inside the houses, residents are encouraged to speak the native language of the country their house represents.